python/cpython/Doc/library/optparse.rst

 ``value``
-   is the argument to this option seen on the command-line.  :mod:`optparse` will only expect an argument if :attr:`type` is set; the type of ``value`` will be the type implied by the option's type.
-If :attr:`type` for this option is ``None`` (no argument expected), then ``value`` will be ``None``.
+   is the argument to this option seen on the command-line.  :mod:`optparse` will only expect an argument if :attr:`!type` is set; the type of ``value`` will be the type implied by the option's type.
+If :attr:`!type` for this option is ``None`` (no argument expected), then ``value`` will be ``None``.
 If ``nargs``
    > 1, ``value`` will be a tuple of values of the appropriate type.